Reference (module for Omeka S)

 reference/dcterms:subject instead of

-It can be changed in the main config form or pages can be created with any slug.
+It can be changed in the site settings form and pages can be created with any

 Furthermore, the base route has been changed to singular